alex8088/electron-vite/README.md

 - 🚀HMR for renderer processes.
 - 🔥The main process and preload scripts support hot reloading.
 - 🔌Easy to debug
+- 🔋Out-of-box support for TypeScript, Vue, React, Svelte, SolidJS and more.

 ## Usage